MaduAuler/Projects/LabeFood/README.md

 <p align="center">Zeplin Link: https://app.zeplin.io/project/5dd5ae92669af1bc817c8359</p>

-### Funcionamento 🛠
+### 🛠

-- [x] Login e cadastro de usuários
+- [x] Login and registration of users
-- [x] Home com a lista de restaurantes, possibilitando filtro por categoria ou pesquisa
+- [x] Home with the list of restaurants, making it possible to filter by a category
-- [x] Página de detalhes de cada restaurante, possibilitando ver os pratos e adicionar/remover ao carrinho
+- [x] Details page for each restaurant, making it possible to see the dishes and add/remove them to the cart
-- [x] Carrinho com o subtotal e confirmação de pedido
+- [x] Cart with subtotal and order confirmation
-- [x] Pedido em andamento a mostra na home
+- [x] Order in progress showed at HomePage
-- [x] Atualização de perfil
+- [x] Profile update
-- [x] Histórico de pedidos
+- [x] Order history

 ### Prints 🎨
 ![image](https://user-images.githubusercontent.com/60359003/117515568-0976aa80-af6d-11eb-8538-d76628f42efa.png)